parsiya/Octopress-Blog/source/_posts/2014-09-23-my-adventure-with-fireeye-flare-challenge.markdown

 {% endcodeblock %}

 Syscalls are similar in all traces except with two arguments.
 We can see that ``ptrace`` is being called in line 37.
-It's a common [anti-debug protections](http://reverseengineering.stackexchange.com/a/1931) in Linux. "[a]n executable can only call ptrace once. if ptrace() was already called by the strace executable, we can detect it in runtime."
+It's a common [anti-debug protection](http://reverseengineering.stackexchange.com/a/1931) in Linux. "[a]n executable can only call ptrace once. if ptrace() was already called by the strace executable, we can detect it in runtime."
 So we need to bypass ``ptrace``.
 Searching for ``ptrace`` in IDA does not turn up anything.
 I learned that syscalls are not called that way by name (he he).
-Syscall number is moved to ``eax`` and then ``syscall`` is called.
-So I search for the text ``syscall`` in IDA and then commented each call according this table.
-[Linux System Call Table for x86_64](http://blog.rchapman.org/post/36801038863/linux-system-call-table-for-x86-64) by ``@pixnbits`` (probably the most useful blog on Tumblr). ``ptrace`` is ``0x65``:
+The argument for ``syscall`` is moved to ``eax`` and then it is called.
+So I search for the text ``syscall`` in IDA and then commented each call according to [Linux System Call Table for x86_64](http://blog.rchapman.org/post/36801038863/linux-system-call-table-for-x86-64) by ``@pixnbits``. ``ptrace`` is ``0x65``:

 ![ptrace call](/images/2014/flare/6-1.jpg "ptrace call")

-Later I realized there was a much easier way to find it instead of discovering all calls. ``strace`` with the ``-i`` switch will print the instruction pointer at the time of call.
+Later I realized there was a much easier way to find it instead of discovering all calls.
+Running ``strace`` with ``-i`` switch will print the instruction pointer at the time of call.
 Let's run ``ptrace`` on the binary with two arguments with this new swtich and look at the results.

-{% codeblock lang:bash %}
+{% codeblock lang:bash strace -i %}
 $ strace -i ./e7bc5d2c0cf4480348f5504196561297 arg1 arg2
 [    7f87e90646e7] execve("./e7bc5d2c0cf4480348f5504196561297", ["./e7bc5d2c0cf4480348f55041965612"..., "arg1", "arg2"], [/* 31 vars */]) = 0
 [          4a9297] uname({sys="Linux", node="kali", ...}) = 0